rishav-eulb/assessment/README.md

 ## Tests

 **Note:** We are currently in the process of implementing tests for the API endpoints.
 Test coverage will be added shortly to ensure the reliability of the application.
-We have crossed verified all endpoints using POSTMAN.
+But in the mean time to ensure reliability we have crossed verified all endpoints using POSTMAN.